52binge/52binge.blog.source/_posts/English/writing/writing-task2-crime.md

 ## 4. 替代方案段

 There are several possible alternatives which could be considered.
-It probably more effective to improve the efficiency of existing police rather than increase their numbers.
-For example, by better training in computer-based crime, police would rise the rates of detection for internet crimes.
+It probably more effective to improve the **efficiency of existing police** rather than increase their numbers.
+For example, by better training in computer-based crime, police would rise the rates of **`detection`** for internet crimes.

+{% image "/images/english/writing/ielts-w-fine-vs-penalty.jpg", width="450px", alt="littering, thieves, muggers" %}

 Furthermore, another viable option would be to increase penalties for criminals.
-This means that, those people who intend to commit crime or not would be concerned by these penalties, which leads to reduce crime rate.
+This means that, These measures will **`deter`** those who intend to commit crimes, which leads to **`reduce crime rate`**.

 ## 5. 结尾段

+In conclusion,

-In conclusion, cheaper alternative options will be far more compelling to address the root of the problem rather than police patrols streets.
-By applying effectively options, it would be helpful to reduce crime.
+**cheaper alternative options** will be `far more compelling` to solve the **`root of the problem`** rather than police patrols streets.

-patrolling
+**By applying effectively options, it would be helpful to reduce crime**.

+compelling 英 [kəmˈpelɪŋ] 令人信服的

 [Crime相关词伙](https://mp.weixin.qq.com/s/5kQsfpNPIIwOOf59ZDTSMg)